MTDNRC-WRD/irrigation-dataset/README.md

 The 'process' code is designed to unify, standardize, and clean the

-The code is designed to merge the county-based shapefiles of irrigated area created by MT DNRC during several internships from 2018 - 2024 that used Google Earth Engine and USDA FSA NAIP imagery to update existing sources of agricultural field boundaries.
-The final project working on the data was done from 2021 - 2024, and used 2019/2020 NAIP imagery for irrigation type classification and boundary geometry editing.
+The code is designed to merge the county-based shapefiles of irrigated area created by MT DNRC during several internships from 2018 to 2024 that used Google Earth Engine and USDA FSA NAIP imagery to update existing sources of agricultural field boundaries.
+The final project working on the data was done from 2021 to 2024, and used 2019/2020 NAIP imagery for irrigation type classification and boundary geometry editing.